DeanoC/tiny_imageformat/README.md

 _R8_UNORM_G8_SNORM_ -  would be R channel decoded 0 to 1 and a G channel decoded to -1 to 1

 Pack namespace formats have a block size of 1x1x1 in most cases, exceptions being the formats that are less than 8 bits.
-For these multiple pixels are packed up to the minimum size of 8 bit bytes.
+For these multiple pixels are packed up to an 8 bit byte.

+E.g.

+_R4G4_ is an 8 bit byte encoding 2 4 bit channels (block size of 1x1x1)

+_R1_ is an 8 bit byte encoding 8 pixels together (block size of 8x1x1)